Fubukimaru/asMSX/doc/asmsx.md

 - `-vv` verbose mode - print more troubleshooting messages.
 - `-r` relative path to asm file - Set the root path of the project working directory to where the assembly file is found.
+- -o {path or file} output to - If the path along the file is a filename (without extension) it will use it as output for all files (e.g. .rom, .txt and .sym).
+It can also do this inside a folder, e.g., `-o test/cookies` will produce a `cookies.rom` inside the `test` folder.
+In case it is a folder as in `test/`, it will put the files with the base filename on the folder `test`.
+Notice that you must always use `'\'` or `'/'` (depending if you're using linux or windows) always after the folder name.

 If you build asMSX from source with `YYDEBUG=1`, there is one more parameter available: